 Founding Executive Director

-Donald G. Evans founded the Chicago Literary Hall of Fame in 2010 as a project of the Chicago Writers Association, where he had been a board member.
+Donald G. Evans (he/him) founded the Chicago Literary Hall of Fame in 2010 as a project of the Chicago Writers Association, where he had been a board member.
 The CLHOF branched out and became its own nonprofit organization in 2013.
 As executive director of CLHOF, he conceives and enacts the diverse endeavors of the organization—providing educational programming, mounting literary exhibits and events, collaborating with other literary and arts groups, and most notably, leading the planning and production of CLHOF’s annual induction and Fuller Award ceremonies.

 Don serves on the American Writers Museum’s programming committee and the Near South Planning Board's committee to select ts annual Harold Washington Literary Award winner.
 He recently served on the City of Chicago's committee to select our first Poet Laureate.
 Don cultivates CLHOF’s many partners through his active membership in an array of organizations, including Chicago Writers Association, Society of Midland Authors, Cliff Dwellers, Society for the Study of Midwestern Literature, and Associated Writers Programs.
 Don is the author of the novel Good Money After Bad and the short story collection An Off-White Christmas, as well as editor of Cubbie Blues: 100 Years of Waiting Till Next Year and Wherever I'm At: An Anthology of Chicago Poetry.
 He was named to the Newcity Lit 50: Who Really Books in Chicago Hall of Fame.